iangreenleaf/blog_house/_drafts/the-rain-garden.md

 ## Favorite plants ##

+I like all the plants in the rain garden.
+There are certain ones, though, that I especially enjoy for one reason or another.

 ### Cardinal Flower (Lobelia cardinalis) ###

 {% single_image path: assets/images/the-rain-garden/cardinal-flower.jpg alt: "Cardinal Flower in bloom" %}

+This is the royalty of the rain garden.
+Look at that brilliant red!
+One of my goals for the yard was to attract hummingbirds, and this plant is one of the top recommendations, for obvious reasons.
+It has worked, too: I've spotted several hummingbirds visiting the flowers.
+No successful photographs yet, because those suckers move _fast_.

+I've heard that some people have trouble growing this one, but it has done very well for me.
+It's planted in the part of the basin that receives the most moisture and seems to be very happy with that situation.

 ### Obedient Plant (Physostegia virginiana) ###

 {% single_image path: assets/images/the-rain-garden/obedient-plant.jpg alt: "Bee approaching flowers of an Obedient Plant" %}

+Obedient Plant is just the right amount of strange.
+The flowers are closely packed on spikes and the blooms progress upward over time, giving it a sort of pyramidal appearance.
+Bumblebees seem especially fond of this plant and are often visiting it.

+Obedient Plant gets its name because you can adjust the angle of the flowers and they will stay where you put them.
+Ironically, it is not an obedient plant and is well-known to be an aggressive spreader.
+I've seen it doing this for me and it has already expanded well beyond where I planted it.
+So far the spreading has not been a problem, but I will keep monitoring it to make sure it's not getting into any trouble.

 ### Partridge Pea (Chamaecrista fasciculata) ###